tbird20d/bird-slideshow/README.md

 default_resolution= expressed as numbers separated by an 'x' (e.g. 640x480)

-max_size= specifies the maximum size a picture can be as a percentage of its original size
+max_resize= specifies the maximum size a picture can be as a percentage of its original size
   This is a float (e.g. 2.3, 1.0, etc.).
 The value '2.0' would limit the enlargment to 200%.
 This is generally used to keep small pictures from becoming too pixelated when upscaling them, although technically one could set this to a percentage smaller than 100% (with a value less than 1.0).
-  Images are automaticaly downscaled if they are too big for the current window, and upscaled ([or resized] to a factor of 'max_size') when they are smaller then the current window.
+  Images are automaticaly downscaled if they are too big for the current window, and upscaled ([or resized] to a factor of 'max_resize') when they are smaller then the current window.

 cache_dir= specifies the directory to be used for caching images